-There are a lot of changes in 2020.
+There were a lot of changes in 2020 and 2021.
 While the world may seem wild, some things don’t change when it comes to rules of online marketing.
-There’s no replacement for having a plan.
+There's no replacement for having a plan.
 A solid web strategy is your road map to success in these uncertain times.
 Keep it simple when it comes to online marketing.
 Your main challenge is to know where and when you should be present to reach potential customers.
-To help you stay on course in 2020, we’ve taken the time to address some key trends in online marketing.
+To help you stay on course in 2022, we’ve taken the time to address some key trends in online marketing.
 These insights can help you reach more customers.

 We are in the mobile era.
 Mobile traffic keeps growing.
 A responsive website is a must.
 If not, your mobile traffic will suffer.
 Responsive design isn’t the only thing required by your mobile visitors.
 Users still end up frustrated by the slow websites they are visiting.
 The web keeps evolving but websites kept being slow.
 Google began supporting AMP (accelerated mobile pages) to help speed up the web.
 But that's not all, the search engine giant now imposes a mobile penalty for websites that are too slow.
 You could lose some of your mobile visibility and traffic if your website is too slow to load for mobile users.
 The transition to fast mobile pages, through the AMP pages or Progressive Web Apps (PWA), is a big trend in 2020.